Asian Americans grieve, organize in wake of Atlanta attacks

 “The path forward for us is really just standing together and making sure we don’t let these types of tragedies divide our communities.”

-Associated Press Writer Aaron Morrison in New York City contributed to this report.
+Associated Press writers R.J.
+Rico in Atlanta and Aaron Morrison in New York City contributed to this report.

 Tang reported from Phoenix and is a member of The Associated Press’ Race and Ethnicity team.
 Follow her on Twitter at https://twitter.com/ttangAP.